 Located in Pascoag, Rhode Island, this area is perfect for hikers of all experience levels.
 The Walkabout Trail here allows hikers to customize the hike length and difficulty to their preferences.

-Cliff Walk – Newport, RIcliff_walk_3
+Cliff Walk – Newport, RI

 This 3.5 mile trail offers hikers the opportunity to experience historic Newport in all of its glory!
 The trail follows the ocean where hikers are able to see a glimpse of Newport’s beautiful views.
 On the opposite side, hikers are able to walk alongside the famous Newport Mansions.